Skip to content

 // an empty object

-// another property
+// other property

 // another property with a different notation